 Internal gains are applied only to living/kitchen, living and bedroom zones.
 Internal gains for other zones may be ignored (i.e. not written to the scratch file) or set to 0.

 Base data7

-Base information for defining sensible and latent heat gains based on people, lights, cooking and appliances is defined in Table 6 to Table 11.
+Base information for defining sensible and latent heat gains based on people, lights, cooking and appliances are defined in the following tables